Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/properties/physics/introduction.rst

 With particles physics: there are five different systems:

 None (`No Physics`_)
-   It doesn't give the particles any motion, which makes them belong to no physics system.
+   It does not give the particles any motion, which makes them belong to no physics system.
 :doc:`Newtonian </physics/particles/properties/physics/newtonian>`
    Movement according to physical laws.
 :doc:`Keyed </physics/particles/properties/physics/keyed>`